 That solution was what he called a metanomical society, a planetary society in which discordances could be peacefully accommodated in creative tension.
 In fact, while Rosenstock-Huessy remains completely passed over by what can loosely be called post-modernism (although he had used the term as early as 1949, in his paper ‘Liturgical Thinking’, as a way of describing contemporary life), he shares two major concerns with postmodernists: (a) the recognition that the global economy has reactivated the local and that any genuinely desirable revolutionary outcome must be receptive to local customs which enrich people, and (b) that we will only be able to create a life worth living at a planetary level if differences are not dissolved but able to retain their vitality.

 - 2005, The Collected Works of Eugen Rosenstock-Huessy on DVD, Norwich, Vt.: Argo Books.
 This contains all his published writings as well as many unpublished essays and notes and all of the transcribed lectures.
-For all titles see A Guide to the Works of Eugen Rosenstock-Huessy at <http://www.argobooks.org/collected/a_guide_to_the_works.html>.
+See also the Complete Bibliography of the Works of Rosenstock-Huessy.

 - 1914, Königshaus und Stämme in Deutschland zwischen 911 und 1250, Leipzig: Felix Meiner, Aalen: Scientia Verlag.